Auntie Anne's: Community service and charitable activity

 From 1999 through 2009, Auntie Anne's and its franchisees partnered to donate more than $4.5 million to local children's hospitals across the country through the Children's Miracle Network.
 Auntie Anne's has also supported the pediatric cancer charity Alex's Lemonade Stand Foundation since 2011.

 Auntie Anne's began a partnership with Food Donation Connection in 2011, matching stores throughout the country with local hunger relief organizations to donate extra pretzel products.

 In 2013, Anne and Auntie Anne's was featured in the reality TV series Food Court Wars.
-Auntie Anne's founder Anne Beiler appeared in the 2013 season premier of the television show The Secret Millionaire in which she masqueraded as a volunteer at the Baltimore-based food non-profit organization Moveable Feast.
+Auntie Anne's founder Anne Beiler appeared in the 2013 season premiere of the television show The Secret Millionaire in which she masqueraded as a volunteer at the Baltimore-based food non-profit organization Moveable Feast.
 She also made a donation to the charity.

+In popular culture

+Anne Beiler's autobiography "Twist Of Faith: The Story of Anne Beiler, Founder of Auntie Anne's Pretzels" is currently being adapted into a feature film biopic, produced by Called Higher Studios and written by Mark Charran and Beth Goldberg.

+Sustainability

+In 2021, Auntie Anne's committed to sourcing 100% cage-free eggs in the US and Canada by 2026 and by 2028 globally.